-Physicians' roles on the front line of climate changeFebruary 4th, 2013 in Health /
+Physicians' roles on the front line of climate changeFebruary 4, 2013 in Medicine & Health / Health

 Physicians can and should help mitigate the negative health effects of climate change because they will be at the forefront of responding to the effects of global warming, argues an editorial in CMAJ (Canadian Medical Association Journal).